MikeHughesKent/PyFibreBundle/README.md

 * Crop image to only show bundle.
 * Mask areas outside of bundle.
 * Gaussian spatial filtering to remove core pattern.
-* Determine core spacing.mdm
+* Determine core spacing.
 * Define and apply custom edge filter to remove core pattern.
-* Find centers of all cores in bundle (two implementations: regional maxima and Hough transform).
+* Find locations of all cores in bundle.
 * Core removal using triangular linear interpolation following Delaunay triangulation.

 ### Mosaicing